An Imperial researcher and musician on Exhibition Road

 Among other reasons to exhibit, the exhibition provides opportunities to raise the profile of your research and institution with key influencers, including potential funders, government and the public.
 They welcome proposals from researchers in academia, industry and in between, as long as the project lead is UK-based.
 Exhibits tend to range across a diverse range of topics, with previous exhibits exploring anything from quantum computing to dinosaurs to mental health and climate change.
 The annual Exhibition typically takes place in July, with calls for proposals running from June to September.
 Find out more about exhibiting.

-The Times Cheltenham Science Festival
+The Cheltenham Science Festival

 The annual science festival in Cheltenham attracts over 13,500 visitors to see scientists, thinkers and comedians help answer some of the ‘big questions’.
 There are interactive zones, workshops and hands-on activities, talks and debates with high profile speakers, and maker events suitable for all ages.
 The annual science communications competition FameLab is also hosted there.
-Discover more about The Times Cheltenham Science Festival.
+Discover more about The Cheltenham Science Festival.

 Public talks and events